Routing table

 Best AI for marketing, content, SEO, and AEO

-For long-form content with consistent voice, Claude Opus 4.7 is the best-supported current fit per practitioner consensus [Judgment].
-For sitewide SEO and AEO audits, Gemini 3.1 Pro's long context wins.
+For long-form content with consistent voice, Claude Opus 4.8 is the best-supported current fit per practitioner consensus [Judgment].
+For large-site SEO and content-quality reviews, Gemini 3.1 Pro's long context can be useful.

-Constraints that matter: prose quality, factual reliability, brand voice consistency, source citation for AI-search visibility.
+Constraints that matter: prose quality, factual reliability, brand voice consistency, source verification and modern search readiness.

 Best-supported current fits:

-- For SEO and AEO content audits across large sites: Gemini 3.1 Pro's long context enables sitewide entity and citation analysis [Vendor]
+• For SEO and content reviews across large sites: Gemini 3.1 Pro's long context supports broad site review and content-quality checks [Vendor]

 Constraints to verify before deployment:

-- For AEO specifically, post-generation verification matters more than the generation model: explicit fact-checking, citation auditing, and entity consistency checks.
-All frontier models hallucinate in subtle ways that hurt AI search citations downstream [Judgment].
+• For AEO specifically, verification matters more than the generation model.
+Use manual review, factual verification, and source confirmation before relying on any model output.
+All frontier models can hallucinate in subtle ways that create downstream search and trust problems [Judgment].

 Best AI for education